-In the opinion of the Board:
+In the Directors' opinion:

-- 1 The Financial Statements and Notes presents fairly the Association's financial position as at 31 December 2019 and it's performance for the year ended on that date in accordance with the accounting policies described in Note 1 to the Financial Statements. - 2 As set out in note 1 Going Concern, there are reasonable grounds to believe that the Association will be able to pay its debts as and when they fall due.
+- The Association is not a reporting entity. - This special purpose financial report should be prepared in accordance with the accounting policies outlined in Note 1 to the Financial Statements. - The Financial Statements and Notes presents fairly the Association's financial position as at 31 December 2020 and its performance for the year ended on that date in accordance with the accounting policies described in Note 1 to the Financial Statements. - There are reasonable grounds to believe that the Association will be able to pay its debts as and when they fall due.